GoodBotCo/GoodBotCo.github.io/_posts/2016-12-21-storing-nested-associations-with-phoenix-forms.md

 title: Nested Associations with Phoenix Forms
 ---

-Elixir/Phoenix is still a fairly new territory for most developers, as it is for us, and it can be hard to do the most trivial things when starting off with a new framework.
-So sharing one of those experiences and the solution.
+Elixir/Phoenix is still a new territory for most developers, as is for us, and it can be hard to do the most trivial things when starting off with a new framework.
+Sharing one of those experiences and the solution.

 This blog post would share a simple example of storing nested associations (mainly a `has_many` association), with Phoenix forms.
 A more detailed version of this is available at this [blogpost](http://blog.plataformatec.com.br/2015/08/working-with-ecto-associations-and-embeds/).
 Our example would work with a `Company`, and it has many `People`.